Skip to content

 Subsistence Allowance International

-This item should be used where the accommodation to which the allowance or advance relates is outside the Republic.
+This item should be used where the accommodation to which the allowance or advance relates is outside the Republic of South Africa ("the Republic").

 SARS prescribes an amount that is deemed to be expended for each day (or part of a day) that is spent in another country.
 A complete list of countries and amounts deemed to have been expended can be found on the SARS website under Foreign.